Faculty of Medieval and Modern Languages, University of Oxford

-The Faculty of Medieval and Modern Languages is a department of the University of Oxford, England.
-It is part of the university's Humanities Division.
+The Faculty of Medieval and Modern Languages is an academic department of the Humanities Division at the University of Oxford in Oxford, England, United Kingdom.

 The Faculty offers various undergraduate and postgraduate degrees in European languages; non-European languages are taught at the Faculty of Asian and Middle Eastern Studies.

 Historical overview

 Modern languages, as opposed to ancient ones, were not taught in Oxford for much of the university's history.
 In 1724, a donation by George I was intended to provide teaching in French and German to train future diplomats, but the scheme soon failed.
 Another endowment, by Sir Robert Taylor (1714–1788), was contested by his son so that the university only received the sum (of £65,000) in 1835.
 The money was invested, and it was only in 1844 that the Hebdomadal Board proposed that Modern Languages should be taught within the university.
 By then the construction of two contiguous, grandly harmonious buildings was almost complete.
 The first, the Randolph or 'University' Galleries, was to house galleries for statues and paintings, and is now called the Ashmolean Museum.
 The matching second building was designed to house lecture rooms and libraries for the study of European languages, and is now the Taylor Institution.
-The Faculty's administrative offices are situated in Wellington Square.
+The Faculty's administrative offices, as well as some teaching rooms, were long situated in Wellington Square.
+These functions moved to the new Schwarzman Centre for the Humanities in October 2025.

 Initially there were only two Taylorian Teachers, one in French and one in German.
 In 1847, Jules Bué was appointed to teach French; he also produced the first French translation of Alice in Wonderland.
 In 1848, F.H.
 Trithen was appointed as the first Professor of Modern European Languages.
 He was followed by the Germanist and Orientalist Friedrich Max Müller (1854–68), who went on to become Professor of Comparative Philology.
 A statute for the Founding of the Faculty of Medieval and Modern Languages was approved by Congregation in 1903, and the Faculty's first examinations were held in 1905.
 The University of Oxford also has the only established Chair of the Romance Languages in Britain, which dates back to 1909, though since 2008 this chair has been shared with the new Faculty of Linguistics, Philology and Phonetics.

 The Faculty of Medieval and Modern Languages now offers various languages for study at (post-A-level) undergraduate level, including French, German, Spanish, Russian, Italian, Portuguese, Modern Greek, Czech, Polish and Celtic.
 Many of these, especially the less commonly taught languages, can be taken up at beginner's level, otherwise known as ab initio.

 In 2018, 2019, 2020 and 2021 the Times Higher Education World University Rankings placed the University of Oxford first in the world in the category Languages, Literature and Linguistics.